strimzi/strimzi.github.io/_posts/2020-01-06-using-strimzi-with-amazon-nlb-loadbalancers.md

 Once you save the rules, we should have the Network load balancer prepared.
 But we still need to configure the Kafka broker to use the load balancer as the advertised address.

+_Note: the Network load balancer can be of course configures also using the different AWS command line tools._

 ### Configuring the advertised addresses

 The advertised address is a configuration in the Kafka brokers which is used to tell the clients how to connect to the broker.